 In The Dead Case, there is a group of children who torment a little girl repeatedly.
 The first time the protagonist comes across them, he must scare them away.
 Later, the school ghost scares them away and protects the girl.

 Mangle (or presumably, Toy Foxy) from Five Nights at Freddy's 2 was an animatronic specifically made to be more kid-friendly and cheerful than the original version, and to entertain them.
-They immediately, brutally tore her apart, so many times that the staff eventually gave up trying to fix her and left her as a heap of, well, mangled parts.
+They immediately brutally tore it apart, so many times that the staff eventually gave up trying to fix it and left it as a heap of, well, mangled parts.

 Since the main protagonist is a child in Undertale, you can invoke the trope by having said child slaughter every single monster with some of them being actively afraid of you when you show up after you amassed a high body count.
 The trope also applies to the first Fallen Child, who wanted to kill everyone in their village by committing suicide, so that their soul could merge with their best friend's soul, creating an immensely powerful being the Fallen Child could use to slaughter all the humans.